Simple Answer about Options Trading: Halal or Haram?

 What is options trading?

 An option is a contract between a buyer and seller on particular securities, giving the buyer the right to buy or sell the underlying asset at a predetermined price on or before the agreed date.
 Moreover, this security is a type of derivative as it derives its value from an underlying asset.
-Options trading starts in the 1970s.
+Options trading started in the 1970s.
 The main objective of options is to allow investors to bet on the future prices of assets, but as we’ll see later, their applications have grown dramatically.

 Call options